microsoftgraph/angular-connect-sample/README.md

-# Microsoft Graph JavaScript SDK Connect Sample for AngularJS
+ an# Microsoft Graph JavaScript SDK Connect Sample for AngularJS

 ## Table of contents